morph3/writeups/htb-unictf-quals-2021/fullpwn/object/README.md

 We need three files to recover the admin user's password. `master.key` `hudson.util.Secret` and `config.xml` or `credentials.xml` file.
 In our case, last item will be `config.xml` of admin user.

-After some enumerations, you will find full paths for those files below,
+After some enumerations, we find full paths like below for those files.

 ```
 c:\users\oliver\AppData\Local\Jenkins\.jenkins\secrets\hudson.util.Secret